janedeng/KsqlDB-DR-Demo/README.md

 1. cd {DemoHome}/CL-uni-dir/scripts
 2. ./start.sh
 3. When "Read from ksql-west cluster, topic stockapp-users-count", let the script run for a while.
-4. Open a new window, run command: scripts/5-run-ksql-east.sh.
+4. Open a new window, run command: `scripts/5-run-ksql-east.sh`.

 Observation:
 The count for each user are insync on both windows ( reading from the east and west cluster).

 5. Ctrl C on both windows.
 The start.sh script will continue the next step.
 6. The script will stop the west cluster and fail over to the east cluster.
 Then restart the connector.
-7. The script then "Read the stockapp-users-count from East Cluster"
+7. The script continues, then "Read the stockapp-users-count from East Cluster"

 Observation:
 The count for each user are aggregated from the left over on the window of the east side in step 4 above.